giantswarm/rfc/cluster-app-values-schema/README.md

 ## TODO

 I haven't gotten to these yet, or I'm not sure about them.

-- Each property must declare the `type`.
-Pretty sure that this is required by JSON schema.

-- `type` must have exactly one value.

 - Should schemas have the `$id` property defined?
 And if yes, to what?